Skip to content

 Getting to Mykonos

-The cheapest and fastest way to get into Mykonos is by flight from Athens, if you are already in the Greek Capital.
-There are also scheduled flights from Thessaloniki, Santorini, Rhodes and Heraklion.
+The cheapest and fastest way to reach Mykonos is often by flight from Athens if you are already in the Greek capital.
+There are also scheduled flights from Thessaloniki, Santorini, Rhodes, and Heraklion.
+That makes the island relatively easy to combine with a broader Greece route.